Microsoft Office 365 Email Integration with Enate via Graph API model

 To create a credential follow the guide at https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-credentials-to-your-web-application.
 Enate supports Client Secrets and Certificates.

-Finally to restrict the App Registration to only accessing certain mailboxes (strongly recommended) follow the Microsoft guide at https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access
+To restrict the App Registration to only accessing certain mailboxes (strongly recommended), follow the Microsoft guide at https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access

 After Azure AD has been configured to grant access, login to Enate Builder as a user with the “Can Edit Shared Configuration” permission.